VSecLab/eGovRA-v2/README.md

 # eGov_RA
 eGov_RA Repository is an client-server application that provides a tool to obtain a threat modeling of a particular process, provided that it has been modeled in bpmn.

+# Methodology

+The methodology is fully described in this work:
+Granata, D., Rak, M., Salzillo, G., Di Guida, G., & Petrillo, S. (2023).
+Automated threat modelling and risk analysis in e-Government using BPMN.
+Connection Science, 35(1). https://doi.org/10.1080/09540091.2023.2284645

 The application is developed using the following technologies:

 ## SERVER-SIDE